 Can A193 Grade B7M bolts be hot-dip galvanized?

 A193 Grade B7M is a grade variation of the common A193 Grade B7 used in high-temperature, high-pressure applications.
 Nowhere in the A193 specification does it discuss whether or not A193B7M fasteners can be galvanized.
-In theory, there is nothing preventing someone from galvanizing the material, however, the application in which these bolts are intended to be used makes galvanizing these bolts unusual.
+In theory, there is nothing preventing someone from galvanizing the material, however, the application in which these bolts are intended to be used makes a solid point against galvanizing.
 As stated above, the A193 specification is designed for fasteners used in high-temperature, high-pressure situations.
 The intended use for A193B7M fasteners is for situations of even greater temperatures than A193B7 can withstand.
-Since the intended temperatures these fasteners are being used in would well exceed the melting point of a galvanized coating, it is arguable that the fasteners would never need to be galvanized because the coating would be rendered useless once installed.
+Seeing as the intended temperatures these fasteners are being used in would well exceed the melting point of a galvanized coating, it is arguable that the fasteners would never need to be galvanized because the coating would be rendered useless once installed.